magdalena3546/AffirmationsApp/README.md

 # AffirmationsApp

-Simple page for help you to deal with anxiety.
+Simple page for help you to deal with anxiety :blossom:

 ---